regularstuff/potentials/README.md

 	  - get up to N right answers for each questoin in [list of question]
 	  - get up to N wrong answers for each questoin in [list of question]

+Can stand up an instance to let crowd-source creation of quizzes e.g. for Real Estate Broker Test; or Shakespeare Quotes; whatever.

+Allow for some kind of quality indicator to be included, so site admin can enable "thumbs up" or "reviewed" type features

 ### tech
 Fast API, some kind of document database -- dynamodb or mongo?

+## Snowflake -- update source columns with comments
+Snowflake allows alter table t1 alter column cN set commment = 'cN tells you if a customer is deadbeat' .... have an external database of column comments and apply them to source when needed.

+Expect lineage tools to pick up those comments in cleaned fields?